 Step 32.
 Go through your bathroom cabinets, cupboards, shelves and drawers and sort out their content.
 Throw away any items past their expirations dates, used up bathroom products, ones with unclear or illegible labels, and all bathroom items that are forbidden for transportation.

 Step 33.
 How to pack bathroom items for moving?
-Pack a special bathroom essentials box to keep with you at all times and fill it in with shampoo, soap, toothpaste, toothbrushes, makeup, shaving accessories and other toiletries you use every single day.
+Pack a special bathroom essentials box to keep with you at all times and fill it in with shampoo, soap, toothpaste, toothbrushes, makeup, shaving accessories, and other toiletries you use every single day.

 Step 34.
-Use safe Ziploc bags to keep any bathroom items which are already open and pose a spilling hazard.
+Use safe Ziploc bags to keep any bathroom items that are already open and pose a spilling hazard.
 Wrap all glass bottles with bubble wrap or bath towels to avoid breaks, and use your bath towels and shower curtains as padding protection inside the moving boxes.

 Step 35.
 Make sure your bath towels are dry before you pack them for moving.
 Also, pack all bathroom items tightly inside the moving containers so that your fragile possessions don’t come into contact with one another during transport.
 Label the packed boxes appropriately /BATHROOM, FRAGILE, HANDLE WITH CARE/.